General Terms & Conditions

 OnlineDoctor AG (“OnlineDoctor”) operates the online mediation platform onlinedoctor.ch (“platform”).
 Using the platform, private individuals residing in Switzerland (“users”) can have a change in their skin assessed by participating, federally approved dermatologists (“dermatologists”) by providing one of these dermatologists with information about and photos of the affected area of skin via the platform.
 The dermatologist assesses the affected skin area based on the information and photos and gives a recommendation for action.

-2. Functioning of the platform; conclusion of the mediation agreement
+2. Functioning of the platform; conclusion and content of the mediation agreement

-A requirement to use the OnlineDoctor service is that the user has a mobile phone number from a country in the Schengen area.
-If the user wishes to obtain an assessment, he/she must first verify his/her mobile phone number.
+A requirement to use the OnlineDoctor service is that the user can provide a valid AHV number (Swiss Social Security Number).
+If the user wishes to obtain an assessment, he/she must first make a binding selection of his/her preferred language and health insurance.
 He/she then chooses one of the participating dermatologists via the platform.
 Profiles of participating dermatologists can be viewed on the platform.
-The profile information also contains details about whether the dermatologist selected can issue electronic prescriptions (“e-prescriptions“) via the platform.
 After selecting a dermatologist, the user completes the questionnaire, uploads images of the affected skin area to the platform and provides personal details and payment information.
 The user now has the opportunity to review and accept the GTC and send his/her enquiry for assessment.
 With the submission of the enquiry, a mediation agreement with OnlineDoctor comes into effect.
 At the same time, a treatment agreement is concluded with the chosen dermatologist (cf. Section B, Para.
 2).

 OnlineDoctor transmits photos and information to the selected dermatologist.
 The dermatologist will make an assessment based on this information, usually within 48 hours.
 The user receives an email with a link to the assessment and recommended treatment.
 The assessment and recommended course of action can only be accessed via a patient login (email address and password) created by the user when creating the case.
 As an alternative the patient can log in from the login area of the patient account and here the patient can retrieve the exam and the treatment recommendation.